article illustration Automatic Capacitor IOS build with GitHub actions with certificate

 3. Key file or Key content

 To generate keys, you must have Admin permission in App Store Connect.
-If you don’t have that permission, you can direct the relevant person to this article and follow the following instructions.
+If you don’t have that permission, you can direct the relevant person to this article.

 App Store Connect user access